lowrycode/coin_tower_topple/README.md

 This ensures that only input-related errors are caught, while unexpected errors inside the callback functions remain visible for debugging.

-There are no unresolved bugs in the deployed version.
+No known bugs remain in the deployed version.

 # Deployment